wingsbob/transaction-tracker/README.md

 ##Getting started

-Simply clone the repo, install the dependencies with `npm install` and start up with `npm start`
+Simply clone the repo, install the dependencies with `npm install` and start up with `npm start`.
+Point your browser at `http://localhost:3000` to load everything up and start playing.

 ###Coming soon